uranija/JustMusic/README.md

 - Each Activity should contain a TextView that describes the Activity.
 - App should have 3 to 6 Activities
 - Each Activity contains a TextView explaining the Activity and the buttons that allow the user to change Activity
 - One of those Activities is a Payment Activity.
-For this Activity, find an external library or API that can be used in this situation.
-In the TextView of this activity, describe the library or API and how it can be used.
+For this Activity external library or API that can be used was needed.
+  In the TextView of this activity, description of the library or API and how it can be used needed.